trifectatechfoundation/teach-rs/README.md

 Rust 101 is a university course for computer science students, introducing the Rust Programming Language, and is available for anyone who wants to teach Rust.

 Why?
-Have a look at our [slides](./intro-101-rs.pdf) introducing the course.
+Have a look at our [blog post](https://tweedegolf.nl/en/blog/80/rust-101-open-source-university-course) introducing the course.

 This repo will contain everything that's needed to organize the course: slides, exercises, tools, setup instructions and more.